3 Ways to Visit: Select one for more information

 Please read through the following before you sign up to visit:

 -We are requesting donations for the opportunity to walk The Old Game Farm.
 Although the average donation (per person) is between $20-100, the amount you donate is, of course, entirely up to your discretion.
 All donations go towards maintaining insurance (making it possible for self guided tours), having a portable restroom available for visitors as well as helping clean up the property to make it safer for visitors.
+We also appreciate any old souvenirs or memorabilia anyone would like to donate to go in our Inn and/or Museum once they are open!

 -If you would like to take photos with anything more than your cell phone, we ask that you either sign up for Abandoned Americas Workshop (see here for more information) OR for at least a $100 donation per person taking photographs (or video), which is $40 less that the Photography Workshop but we understand the workshop isn't for everyone.
 As you can imagine, insuring an abandoned zoo in order to allow visitors to go into buildings etc is not an easy task, your donation goes towards maintaining insurance to allow this.
 We also need to be fair to the photography workshops as they are a cornerstone in keeping the property open to the public.